 Are you limited on time?

 You should go to TeamLab Planets.

 As we saw before, it takes easily half the time to visit TeamLab Planets (1 to 2 hours) when compared to TeamLab Borderless.
-Even if they have both around 10,000 square meters, the artworks in TeamLab Planets are huge, so you don’t have to worry with time.
+Even if they have both around 10,000 square meters, the artwork in TeamLab Planets is huge, so you don’t have to worry about time.
 There’s absolutely no need to walk through every meter to make sure you saw everything (contrarily to TeamLab Borderless).

 Pro-tip: Your ticket will have an admission time, but this doesn’t mean that you will be able to enter the museum at that time because it will depend on how crowded it is.
 Just make sure you allow some extra time to wait in line.

 Borderless has several exhibits that are kid-friendly, and some of them can also be enjoyed by adults.
 This makes Borderless a great choice for your family trip.
 When I was preparing our itinerary for Japan, my kid looked at the computer and wanted to see every single video about the Borderless rooms for kids.
 There’s no need to say that he was trilling before we even got there.

 Pro-tip: Strollers are not allowed in the museum, but you can store them in the luggage room.